hello-robot/stretch_ai/README.md

 ## Next Steps

-Check out documentation for different demos:
+Check out additional documentation for ways to use Stretch AI:

-  - [LLM Agent](docs/llm_agent.md) -- how to use the LLM agent for language-directed pick and place
+  - [LLM Agent](docs/llm_agent.md) -- How to use the LLM agent for language-directed pick and place
+  - [How to Add a New LLM Task](docs/adding_a_new_task.md) -- How to add a new task that can be called by an LLM
   - [DynaMem](docs/dynamem.md) -- Run the LLM agent in dynamic scenes, meaning you can walk around and plce objects as the robot explores
   - [Data Collection for Learning from Demonstration](docs/data_collection.md) -- how to collect data for learning from demonstration
   - [Learning from Demonstration](docs/learning_from_demonstration.md)  -- how to train and evaluate policies with LfD